RecordEvolution/roboflow_test/README.md

 <img src="https://storage.googleapis.com/reswarm-images/Roboflow_universe.png" width="600px;" style="margin-bottom: 24px;">

-You can use any of the provided models by providing the following parameters at the installed app:
+You can use any of the these models by providing the following parameters at the installed app:

 Parameter | Description
 --- | ---